Optimization of RIS-aided SISO Systems Based on a Mutually Coupled Loaded Wire Dipole Model: Introduction

-\begin{itemize} \item We introduce a gradient-based algorithm to find the optimal values of the tunable impedances of the RIS elements.
-Unlike the optimization algorithm in \cite{qian2021mutual}, which is based on an approximation of the transfer function with unknown impact on the final performance, the proposed algorithm relies on the exact formulation of the transfer function. \item We prove that the proposed algorithm is monotonically convergent and derive its computational complexity in terms of number of complex multiplications. \item We show through numerical simulations that the proposed algorithm provides similar or better performance than the best-known benchmark algorithm, while being significantly faster.
+The contributions of the present paper are as follows: \begin{itemize} \item We consider the circuit-based model introduced in \cite{gradoni2021end} for an RIS-aided SISO system and aim to maximize the received signal power for the considered system. \item We introduce a gradient-based algorithm to find the optimal values of the tunable impedances of the RIS elements.
+Unlike the algorithm in \cite{qian2021mutual}, which is based on an approximation of the transfer function with unknown impact on the final performance, the proposed algorithm relies on the exact formulation of the transfer function. \item We prove that the proposed algorithm is monotonically convergent and derive its computational complexity in terms of number of complex multiplications. \item We show through numerical simulations that the proposed algorithm provides similar or better performance than the best-known benchmark algorithm, while being faster.
 Also, we demonstrate that reducing the inter-distance between adjacent RIS elements on a fixed-size RIS leads to improved performance, as long as the mutual coupling among the RIS elements is considered in the design. \end{itemize} \emph{Notation}: Bold lower and upper case letters represent vectors and matrices, respectively. $(\cdot)^{*}$ denotes the complex conjugate operator. $\mathfrak{R}(\mathbf{x})$ and $\mathfrak{I}(\mathbf{x})$ denote the real and imaginary part operators of a vector $\mathbf{x}$, respectively. $\diag(\mathbf{x})$ denotes a diagonal matrix whose diagonal entries are given by $\mathbf{x}$.
-For a matrix $\mathbf{X}$, $\vect_{d}(\mathbf{X})$ denotes a vector whose elements are the diagonal elements of $\mathbf{X}$. $\boldsymbol{\mathbf{X}}\trans$ and $\boldsymbol{\mathbf{X}}\herm$ denote the transpose and Hermitian transpose of $\boldsymbol{\mathbf{X}}$, respectively. $\lambda_{\mathrm{max}}(\mathbf{X})$ denotes the largest singular value of $\mathbf{X}$. $\left\Vert \mathbf{X}\right\Vert $ denotes the Frobenius norm of $\mathbf{X}$ and $|x|$ denotes the absolute value of $x$. $\nabla_{\mathbf{x}}f(\cdot)$ denotes the complex gradient of $f(\cdot)$ with respect to $\mathbf{x}$.
+For a matrix $\mathbf{X}$, $\vect_{d}(\mathbf{X})$ denotes a vector whose elements are the diagonal elements of $\mathbf{X}$. $\boldsymbol{\mathbf{X}}\trans$ and $\boldsymbol{\mathbf{X}}\herm$ denote the transpose and Hermitian transpose of $\boldsymbol{\mathbf{X}}$, respectively. $\left\Vert \mathbf{X}\right\Vert $ denotes the Frobenius norm of $\mathbf{X}$ and $|x|$ denotes the absolute value of $x$. $\nabla_{\mathbf{x}}f(\cdot)$ denotes the complex gradient of $f(\cdot)$ with respect to $\mathbf{x}$.